gausie/frattlesnake/README.md

 <img class="snake" src="https://cdn.coldfront.net/thekolwiki/images/a/a6/Snakeboss2.gif" style="height:1.5em" />

-`frattlesnake` is a bridge and library from KoLmafia's Java environment to Python.
+`frattlesnake` is a bridge and library from KoLmafia's Java environment to a Python environment.
 It is extremely 🚧 under construction 🚧 but it is usable!

 For now just clone this repo and play with the examples.
 It will even download the latest `kolmafia.jar` for you to hook into.